Chapter 1 : Chapter 1

-James laughed as he too stood up digging his hand in his pocket for change.
-“Well you should have said if you didn’t enjoy it.”
+James laughed as he stood up, digging his hand into his pocket in search of some change.
+“Well, you should have said if you didn’t enjoy it.”

 The trolley lady was still staring at them in shock, her mouth opening and closing as though she was going to say something and then decided against it.

 “I never said I didn’t enjoy it,” Adam said as Amelia and Kelly picked what they wanted from the trolley and sat back down, thanking Adam.
 Adam took James’s money before piling some items into James’s hands.
 He gave the trolley lady the correct money and a wink for good measure before walking over to where James had placed the food.
 “But that’s for tonight.”